apache/yunikorn-site/docs/developer_guide/build.md

 ## Build YuniKorn for Kubernetes

 Prerequisite:
-- Golang, check [yunikorn-k8shim/.go_version](https://github.com/apache/yunikorn-k8shim/blob/master/.go_version) to see the version of Yunikorn request.
+- Golang: check the `.go_version` file in the root of the repositories for the version Yunikorn requires.
+The minimum version can change per release branch.
+Earlier Go versions might cause compilation issues.

 You can build the scheduler for Kubernetes from [yunikorn-k8shim](https://github.com/apache/yunikorn-k8shim) project.
 The build procedure will build all components into a single executable that can be deployed and running on Kubernetes.